warehouse-web/warehouse/src/pages/events/2020-01-30-launch-portal-002-tracking-the-clothing-of-visitors-of-state-of-fashion.md

 location: 'State of Fashion, De Melkfabriek, Arnhem'
 date: 2018-07-21T14:00:00.000Z
 ---
-A conversation with Elisa van Joolen, Anouk Beckers and Renee van der Hoek; Could different garments worn by different people be related?
+A conversation with Elisa van Joolen, Anouk Beckers and Renee van der Hoek adressing the following questions: Could different garments worn by different people be related?
 In what ways are emotional and monetary values of clothing connected?
 To whom does a piece of clothing belong?

 *PORTAL* offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.
 The taped lines of the *PORTAL* map criss-cross the surface of the collective canvas mapping the ways in which our clothing can be a trace of the connections between and intersections of personal, economic, social, cultural and political realms.